fspacheco/robot-program/DobotStudio/lab-mg400-tools.md

 There is a [station in RoboDK with the vacuum gripper](https://github.com/fspacheco/robot-program/blob/main/RoboDK/box/suction-cup/HAMK_Vacuum_gripper_MG400.rdk) and an adjusted reference frame.

-The station has a mosaic title to pick and a box to place the title.
+The station has a mosaic tile to pick and a box to place the tile into.
 The target _Pick 1_ has Z coordinate -157 mm.
 You should adjust to the value you found in your tests.

 ![](img/dobot-mg400-tools/pick-coordinates-robodk.png)